-There's an MP3 connection and speakers for using with any of your devices.
+There's an MP3 connection and speakers for use with any of your devices.

 Low Cost Alternative: Radiant Saunas BSA6310

-If you like the idea of an infrared sauna, but you don't have the budget, you could purchase a sauna blanket for maximum portability.
+If you like the idea of an infrared sauna blanket, but you don't have the budget, you could purchase a sauna blanket for maximum portability.